Damned by Faint Praise

 Yahtzee: If the only selling point you can think of for the cinematics is that they have voices, like every film made since 1927, then it's like saying "you have nice hair" when forced to compliment the appearance of a squinting, bucktoothed hunchback.

-Ultra Fast Pony.
+- Ultra Fast Pony.
 In the episode "The Pet Games", the caption writer comes up with a variety of subtitles for Rainbow Dash.
-These alternate between overt insults like "Professional Idiot", and more subtle insults like "Knows Her Own Name" and "Smartest Mare In Her Family" note In UFP, Dash is an only child and an orphan..
+These alternate between overt insults like "Professional Idiot", and more subtle insults like "Knows Her Own Name" and "Smartest Mare In Her Family" note .

 Chuck: But then, so's a test pattern.

 - When Maple Leaf LetsPlays Metroid: Other M, he tells Olive Branch that "the game itself is fine.
 The game itself is fine" and "very acceptable."
 (The story, and the ways that the story interacts with the game, however...)

 - CT Phipps and The United Federation Of Charles more or less run on this.
 You can tell when he really hates a game by the almost-passive aggressive way he brings up the minor-minor details which he liked.